Google Calendar

 Add Quick Event with the Google Calendar API

-Create an event to the Google Calendar.
-See the docs here
+Create a quick event to the Google Calendar.
+See the documentation

 Try it